 |---|---|

-By understanding the different types of trusts and their purposes, individuals can make informed decisions about their estate planning needs in the UK, taking into account the trust tax rules UK and UK trust tax rates.
+By understanding the different types of trusts and their purposes, individuals can make informed decisions about their estate planning needs, taking into account the trust tax rules and UK trust tax rates that apply to each structure.
+As we often say: trusts are not just for the rich — they’re for the smart.

 Tax Fundamentals for Trusts

-Understanding the tax implications of trusts is crucial for effective financial planning in the UK.
-Trusts are taxed on the income they generate, which can include interest, dividends, and rental income.
-The tax treatment depends on the type of trust and its income.
+Understanding the tax implications of trusts is crucial for effective financial planning.
+Trusts in the UK can be subject to three main taxes: income tax, capital gains tax (CGT), and inheritance tax (IHT).
+The tax treatment depends heavily on the type of trust and the nature of its income or gains.

 Overview of Trust Taxation